jakubhalik/todo/README.md

 ```

 but I can provide you with a private mockupapi endpoint if you privately message me.

+-   [Check already deployed version here](https://todo.jakubhalik.org) - I did not implement auth for this version of the app so anyone can delete any tasks/lists, or basically do anything up here on this deployed version

 ## Sorta "docs"|my process: